Submissions

 4. Reviews (editorially-reviewed): Reviews of important theoretical and/or practical publications, exhibits, and conferences (or featured conference talks), with social justice relevance and implications for this journal’s audiences.
 Reviews may be invited or proposed: email these to editors@techcommsocialjustice.org.
 Our book review guidelines (see below) should be consulted before submission.

 5. Special Issue Proposals (editorially-reviewed): We are interested in receiving proposals for guest-edited special issues.
-Proposals should include a draft call for papers (CFP, plan for recruiting peer reviewers, coordinating double-blind peer reviews, corresponding with authors, and editing/finalizing manuscripts/multimodal products.
+Proposals should include a draft call for papers (CFP, plan for recruiting peer reviewers, coordinating double-anonymous peer reviews, corresponding with authors, and editing/finalizing manuscripts/multimodal products.
 With the proposal please include a CV or résumé for each guest editor.

 Ethical Standards and Editorial Policies for Reviewers and Authors